AvivElany/AvivElany/README.md

 # 💫 Summary:
-🤝 hello world <br>
+🤝 Hello World <br>
-🌱 I'm Aviv Elany, Fullstack web developer (React.js&Node.js)<br>
+🌱 I'm Aviv Elany, A fullstack web developer (React.js&Node.js)<br>
 👨‍💼Experience as a team leader of diverse employees with diverse roles.<br>
-🔭A sharp eye for details, the ability to solve complex problems and the ability to perform under pressure and with a broad systemic vision.<br>
+🔭A sharp eye for details, with the ability to solve complex problems and the perform under pressure and with a broad systemic vision<br>
 💯 Has excellent human relations.
 Creative, with thinking outside the box.<br>
-💻 Growing experience and expertise in Node.js and React.js development, combined with a background in maintaining high standards while focusing on creating secure, efficient and user-friendly applications.<br>
+💻 Growing experience and expertise in Node.js and React.js development, combined with a background in maintaining high standards while focusing on creating secure, efficient and user-friendly applications<br<br>
-🧸 I am honored to present to you some of my current projects<br>
+🧸I am honored to present to you some of my current projects<br>
-⚡ These days we are working on a new MERN project!
+⚡These days I'm working on a new MERN project!
 There is something to wait for<br>

 ## 🌐 Socials:
 [![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?logo=Facebook&logoColor=white)](https://facebook.com/avivelany) [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/avivelany) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/avivelany)